 Company executives now claim the hit to AbbVie's balance sheet will be short-lived.

-"Following the U.S. Humira [biosimilar entry] in 2023, we expect to quickly return to growth in 2024 and deliver a high single-digit growth from 2025 to the end of the decade," CEO Richard Gonzalez said on a company earnings call in February.
+"Following the U.S. Humira [biosimilar entry] in 2023, we expect to quickly return to growth in 2024 and deliver a high single-digit growth from 2025 to the end of the decade," CEO Richard Gonzalez said on a company earnings call in February 2022.
+That outlook has shifted somewhat since, as Gonzalez told investors in January that 2023 should represent a “floor” for revenue, with a “path to strong sales growth in 2025."

 While AbbVie will primarily be negotiating against Amgen for 2023, the situation will shift for 2024 contracting when more biosimilar makers will have their drugs on the market.

-Ronny Gal, a Bernstein analyst who covers AbbVie and has closely followed the biosimilar market, said the drugmaker therefore might be guessing wrong on the impact of biosimilars.
+Ronny Gal, formerly a Bernstein analyst who covered AbbVie and closely followed the biosimilar market, said last year the drugmaker therefore might be guessing wrong on the impact of biosimilars.

-AbbVie may have some say in the matter, depending on the negotiating tactics it chooses to use in its efforts to keep Humira the preferred treatment choice on insurer formularies next year.
+AbbVie may have some say in the matter, depending on the negotiating tactics it chooses to use in its efforts to keep Humira the preferred treatment choice on insurer formularies in 2023.

 Drugmaker tactics in these negotiations can be aggressive and, in at least one case, allegedly anticompetitive.
 In a 2017 lawsuit, Pfizer accused Johnson & Johnson of using exclusionary contracts and threats to withhold rebates if insurers made Pfizer's biosimilar of J&J's drug Remicade a "preferred" option.
 The two companies later agreed to have the suit dismissed.